-4. To use the ELP Link IV software or to program new effects for the Effects buttons on the remote control, connect one end of the Mac serial cable to the Mac SERIAL terminal on the large end of the main cable.
+4. To use the ELP Link IV software or to program new effects for the Effects buttons on the remote control, connect one end of the Mac serial cable to the MAC SERIAL terminal on the large end of the main cable.

-5. Connect the other end of the Mac serial cable to the ☐ printer or

-✓ modem port on the back of your Macintosh.
+5. Connect the other end of the Mac serial cable to the printer or modem port on the back of your Macintosh.

-1. If you will be using audio, connect one end of the audio cable to the Audio 1 jack on the projector.
-(Use the Audio 2 jack if you are connecting a second computer.)
+1. If you will be using audio, connect one end of the audio cable to the Audio 1 port on the projector.
+(Use the Audio 2 port if you are connecting a second computer.)